A lubricant is a blend of different base oils with specific additives that improve the technical characteristics of the base oils.

 A synthetic base oil offers the following advantages:

-Natural detergent and dispersant power, which improves engine protection.
+- Natural detergent and dispersant power, which improves equipment protection.

 In the labeling of containers, the following information must be found: